-The ADC can operate in two modes: Single Conversion and Free Run mode.
-In Single Conversion mode, each conversion will have to be initiated by the user.
-In Free Run mode, the ADC is constantly sampling and updating the ADC Data Register.
+The ADC can operate in two modes - Single Conversion and Free Running.
+In Single Conversion Mode, each conversion will have to be initiated by the user.
+In Free Running Mode, the ADC is constantly sampling and updating the ADC Data Register.
 The ADFR bit in ADCSR selects between the two available modes.